david-hollifield/is-busy/README.md

 })
 export class AppComponent implements OnInit {
   constructor(
-    public loadingService: NgxIsLoadingService,
+    public loadingService: IsLoadingService,
   ) {}
 }
 ```

-This works because the NgxIsLoadingService automatically subscribes to router events and will emit `true` or `false` from `isLoading$()` as appropriate.
+This works because the IsLoadingService automatically subscribes to router events and will emit `true` or `false` from `isLoading$()` as appropriate.

 If you want to manually indicate that something is loading, you can call the `loadingService.addLoading()` method, and then call the `loadingService.removeLoading()` method when loading has stopped.

 If you call `loadingService.addLoading()` multiple times (because multiple things are loading), `isLoading$()` will remain true until you call `removeLoading()` an equal number of times.

-Internally, the NgxIsLoadingService maintains an array of loading indicators.
+Internally, the IsLoadingService maintains an array of loading indicators.
 Whenever you call `addLoading()` it pushes an indicator onto the stack, and `removeLoading()` removes an indicator from the stack. `isLoading$()` is true so long as there are loading indicators on the stack.

 You can also pass a subscription argument to `loadingService.addLoading({sub: subscription})`.
 In this case, the loading service will push a loading indicator onto the stack, and then automatically remove it when the subscription resolves (i.e. you don't need to manually call `removeLoading()`.